Bundesliga club-by-club historical guide: Hamburger SV

 Watch: Uwe Seeler's life and career

 That era began with the appointment of Peter Krohn as club president in November 1973.
 He was seen as a revolutionary in how he turned football into a business.
 As such, HSV became just the fifth Bundesliga club to have a sponsor on their kits.
 That was liqueur producer Campari, with events taking place around games to attract fans and bring in money.
-That included ‘show training sessions’ where people could even ride an elephant.
+They included ‘show training sessions’ where people could even ride an elephant.
 Not everything was popular, such as the decision in 1976/77 to wear pink and baby blue kits in an attempt to entice more women supporters.
 However, it ultimately worked and HSV were able to make some big signings, most famously luring Ballon d’Or winner Kevin Keegan from Liverpool.